microsoft/live-share/docs/reference/linux.md

 Distributions outside of the Debian / Ubuntu or RHL trees are not officially supported by Visual Studio Code or .NET Core and therefore are not, by extension,  officially supported by VS Live Share.
 The Live Share community has helped us built up a knowledge base of the current statue of certain distributions.

-> **PRs welcome:** If you're interested in updating this inforamtion with your favorite distribution, submit a PR for [this file](https://github.com/MicrosoftDocs/live-share/tree/master/docs/reference/linux.md) in our docs GitHub repo.
-Even better, if you'd like to get the dependency installer supporting your favoriate distribution, you can submit a PR [for this file](https://github.com/MicrosoftDocs/live-share/blob/master/scripts/linux-prereqs.sh).
+> **PRs welcome:** If you're interested in updating this information with your favorite distribution, submit a PR for [this file](https://github.com/MicrosoftDocs/live-share/tree/master/docs/reference/linux.md) in our docs GitHub repo.
+Even better, if you'd like to get the dependency installer supporting your favorite distribution, you can submit a PR [for this file](https://github.com/MicrosoftDocs/live-share/blob/master/scripts/linux-prereqs.sh).

 | Distribution | Working? | Missing libraries | Additional Tips |